daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-09-18-Moorea-2022-Coral-Spawning-and-Field-Expedition.md

 # 17 September 2022

-### *Histology time series sampling*
+### *Histology time series sampling - backreef Acropora and Pocillopora*

-We conducted the September time point of histology time series sampling at Mahana for *Acropora pulchra* and *Pocillopora* sp.
+We conducted the September time point of histology time series sampling at Mahana (17°29'12.5"S 149°53'16.1"W) for *Acropora pulchra* and *Pocillopora* sp.
 Protocols and more information on this project can be found on [GitHub](https://github.com/daniellembecker/Gametogenesis/tree/main/protocols) and on the [E5 public notebook](https://urol-e5.github.io/).

 This time series tracks gametogenesis through histology associated with Danielle's PhD research.
 For this sampling we collected fragments of n=40 *A. pulchra* and n=10 *Pocillopora* tagged colonies at Mahana site.
 We collected fragments from 0900-1300.

 Fragments were then processed from 1400-1600 in the lab.
+After collecting the samples, Danielle, Ariana, and Pierrick followed the [Same Day Sample Processing Protocol](https://github.com/daniellembecker/Gametogenesis/blob/main/protocols/2021-12-26-Sample_Same_Day_Processing_Protocol.md) to prepare samples for histological analysis, molecular and physiological downstream processing.
 Clippings of each fragment were preserved for histology, molecular samples (flash frozen and in DNA RNA shield), and physiology.

 ### *Sampling*